kai3341/celery-decorator-taskcls-example/README.md

 Structure
 --------

-There are three entrypoints containing the tasks with the same signatures and doing the same thing, but implemented in different way.
+There are three entrypoints containing the tasks with the same signatures and doing the same thing, but implemented in a different way.
 Each of them contain two tasks.
 I want to explain why task inheritance is so important.
 Just imagine, you have to implement another 3 crawler tasks.
 You can compare ways and choose the most pretty to extend.

 [Way 1: Simple Tasks](https://github.com/kai3341/celery-decorator-taskcls-example/blob/master/step_01_simple_tasks.py)